LotusUSD

 Lending with LotusUSD

-When you lend to a LotusUSD market, you deposit USDC and the system routes it through LotusUSD.
+When a lender supplies to a LotusUSD market, the deposit is USDC and the system routes it through LotusUSD.

 Supply